Travel enthusiast and violinist who likes reading and horticulture. Maria Elizabeth is from the UK and has English and

 Chopin, Paris and the Doors' Polish Connection

-Frederic Chopin, was a Polish composer and virtuoso pianist of the Romantic era who wrote primarily for the solo piano.
+Frederic Chopin, was a Polish composer and virtuoso pianist of the Romantic era who wrote mainly for the piano, with some other musical compositions.
 He is renowned worldwide as a leading musician of his era.
-All of his compositions are for piano.
 Chopin grew up in Warsaw, which in 1815 became part of Russian Poland.
 He completed his musical education and composed his earlier works in Warsaw before leaving Poland at the age of 20, less than a month before the outbreak of the Russian-Polish war.

 At 21 he settled in Paris where he made a living by selling his compositions and by teaching piano, for which he was in high demand.
 In his last years, he was financially supported by a Scottish Pianist and admirer, Jane Stirling.
 He was admired by his contemporaries and knew Franz Liszt and also Mendelssohn.
 He was known for giving somewhat exclusive recitals on an occasional basis.
 Throughout most of his life, Chopin suffered from poor health.
 He died of tuberculosis in Paris in 1849, at the age of 39 and was buried in Pere Lachaise cemetery (though his heart was taken to Poland).
 His musical compositions, including the Polonaises, were said to give hope to his fellow Poles who had been scattered by unrest at home.

 The Doors as a band were known as much by the performance of the lead singer, Jim Morrison, as by the skills and quality of performance of the supporting musicians forming the rest of the band.
 Raymond Daniel Manzarek their keyboard player was born in Chicago, although the names of his parents, Polish migrants, were: Manczarek and Kolenda.
 He was an American musician, but he was never ashamed of his roots.
 He emphasized, inter alia, the insertion of fragments of the Polonaise in A flat major Op.
 53 by Chopin to the song 'Hyacinth House' from the album LA Woman (1971).